-April The Giraffe: ‘Timeline Is Wrong’ Says Park Owner In Video Update
+April The Giraffe: ‘Timeline Is Wrong,’ Says Park Owner In Video Update

 So if anything, maybe we missed a cycle.
 Cycles are every 17 days.
 So maybe 17 days past what we thought will be the due date.
 Or if we missed that cycle it might be 34 days past that.
 What we have to base it on, what our vets base it on is physical conditions.”

-While the world is on edge waiting for April to go into labor, it’s important to realize that Animal Adventure Park owner said that it could be 17 or 34 days past what they thought was the due date.
-April is showing signs of a healthy pregnant, but she is not showing signs of labor.
+While the world is on edge waiting for April to go into labor, it’s important to realize that the Animal Adventure Park owner said that it could be 17 or 34 days past what they thought was the due date.
+April is showing signs of a healthy pregnancy, but she is not showing signs of labor.
 If you’ve ever heard the old cliche that a watched pot never boils, you might feel that a watched giraffe cam never produces a calf.
 Rest assured, a calf is coming, but the initial belief that birth was imminent does not seem to be the case.

 Watch Giraffe Cam Live Stream Online, Animal Park Says Birth Is Imminent [Video] https://t.co/KlUeM8SGKU via Charisse Van Horn